hdShang/arxiv-daily/docs/cs-RO/2025-10-30/papers/251100112v1-real-drl-teach-and-learn-in-reality.md

 ---
 layout: default
-title: Real-DRL: Teach and Learn in Reality
+title: "Real-DRL: Teach and Learn in Reality"
 ---

 # Real-DRL: Teach and Learn in Reality